awsdocs/amazon-emr-release-guide/doc_source/emr-spark-rapids.md

 You can create a JSON file that contains your configuration for using the RAPIDS plugin for your Spark cluster\.
 You supply the file later when launching your cluster\.

 The file can be stored locally or on S3\.
-For more information of how to supply application configurations for your clusters, see [Configuring Applications](emr-configure-apps.md)\.
+For more information of how to supply application configurations for your clusters, see [Configure Applications](emr-configure-apps.md)\.

 The following is a sample file named `my-configurations.json`\.
 You can use it as a template to start building your own configurations\.